electron/electron/docs/api/web-contents.md

 * `frameProcessId` Integer
 * `frameRoutingId` Integer

-Emitted when a server side redirect occurs during navigation.
+Emitted as a server side redirect occurs during navigation.
 For example a 302 redirect.

-This event will be emitted after `did-start-navigation` and always before the `did-navigate` event for the same navigation.
+This event will be emitted after `did-start-navigation` and always before the `did-redirect-navigation` event for the same navigation.

 Calling `event.preventDefault()` will prevent the navigation (not just the redirect).

+#### Event: 'did-redirect-navigation'

+Returns:

+* `event` Event
+* `url` String
+* `isInPlace` Boolean
+* `isMainFrame` Boolean
+* `frameProcessId` Integer
+* `frameRoutingId` Integer

+Emitted after a server side redirect occurs during navigation.
+For example a 302 redirect.

+This event can not be prevented, if you want to prevent redirects you should checkout out the `will-redirect` event above.

 #### Event: 'did-navigate'